maddenpj/NoSQL/README.md

 # NoSQL Database

-In a world full of imiators, Go with the King.
+In a world full of imiators, choose what's canonical.

-A true NoSQL database.
-Key/Value store at its best.
+The true NoSQL database.